 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens DO NOT TRAVEL to Burma due to areas of civil unrest and armed conflict.
-Reconsider travel to Burma due to COVID-19-related restrictions.
-Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws and special circumstances in this country.
+The US Department of State currently recommends US citizens DO NOT TRAVEL to Burma due to civil unrest and armed conflict.
+Reconsider travel to Burma due to limited and/or inadequate healthcare resources.
+Exercise increased caution due to wrongful detentions and areas with land mines and unexploded ordnance.
+Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp and or visa that will be required.
 A visa is required.
 US citizens will need to get in touch with the country’s embassy or nearest consulate to obtain a visa prior to visiting the country.